cfengine/documentation/reference/components.markdown

 ### ignore_missing_inputs

-**Description**: If any input files do not exist, ignore and continue
+**Description:** If any input files do not exist, ignore and continue

 The inputs lists determines which files are parsed by CFEngine.
 Normally stringent security checks are made on input files to